rannick/mergeONTruns/README.md

 #Usage:

-merge_runs.py -r /path/to/run if all fastq_pass directories in a run directory should be merged
+If all fastq_pass directories in a run directory should be merged: merge_runs.py -r /path/to/run

-merge_run.py -r /path/to/run -d /path/to/fastq_passA /path/to/fastq_passB ... (space separated paths)
+If only specific fastq_pass directories should be merged: merge_run.py -r /path/to/run -d /path/to/fastq_passA /path/to/fastq_passB ... (space separated paths)